emmanuelrajapandian/emmanuelrajapandian.github.io/_pages/cv.md

 Cover Letter
 ======
 <p align="justify">
-I work towards enhancing ASIN search impressions & conversion rates for Amazon US Stores by building ETL data pipelines and pooling the data through ML, Generative AI tech stack such as LLMs, RAGs to extract insights & build analytical solutions.
-I have over 4+ years of dedicated experience in ML/AI, including roles as a Data Scientist and Business Analyst.
-Since mid 2023, I have been interested in Causal ML trying to evaluate the cause and effect of business usecases with SOTA models.
-I have also been exploring LLMs, using advanced prompting technqiues, guardrails to address and help solve customer pain points in WW Amazon Stores.
-I love to solve problems which improve the customer experience and cherish new and complex challenges. </p>
+I work on solving marketplace challenges across the dynamic cities in Asia-Pacific by using causal inference, forecasting, and optimization to build models that don't just predict outcomes, but inform our actions and "change f(x)" for Uber.
+I love to solve problems which improve the customer experience and cherish complex challenges. </p>

 <br />